 The annual membership costs just £25 and is open to anyone who has played a first-class county match.

-The current membership stands at around 330 and includes former England Test players such as Andrew Strauss, John Murray, John Snow, Ted Dexter, Paul Downton, Angus Fraser, Mike Gatting, Tony Pigott and Dennis Amiss.
+The current membership stands at around 300 and includes former England Test players such as John Murray, John Snow, Ted Dexter, Paul Downton, Angus Fraser, Mike Gatting, Tony Pigott and Dennis Amiss.

-The chairman of the CCGS Bryan Richardson, the former Warwickshire batsman, is keen to involve more current players in the society’s activities.
+The President of the CCGS Bryan Richardson, the former Warwickshire batsman, is keen to involve more current players in the society’s activities.